Politics, loopholes and research exempt hemp

 By KAREN VELIE

 Both hemp and marijuana are cannabis plants.
 But hemp has 0.3 percent or less THC, the intoxicant in cannabis, and usually sells for about one-fourth the price.
 The hemp market is currently saturated and many local growers are having trouble selling their crop.
+[Cal Coast Times]

 But hemp remains popular with growers who are putting acres and acres of what is labeled “research exempt” hemp in San Luis Obispo County.
 Both state and local government agencies failed to provide any oversight for the cultivation of hemp used for research.
 That left the door open for cannabis cultivators to operate unchecked as hemp growers.